 Verónica Gomez, born in La Paz, studied veterinary medicine at the University of Trinidad.
-From a young age, she got involved in voluntary work in many different areas; this is how she came to arrive at Paruqe Ambue Ari as a volunteer in 2004, becoming the Centre's first Veterinarian.
-Her contribution and involvement was vital to Parque Ambue Ari's development.
-She also worked as a Veterinarian in Parque Machía.
+From a young age, she got involved in voluntary work in many different areas; this is how she came to arrive at Ambue Ari as a volunteer in 2004, becoming the Centre's first Veterinarian.
+Her contribution and involvement were vital to Ambue Ari's development.
+She also worked as a Veterinarian in Machía.
 In 2011, after a break from the organization, she took on the role of managing CIWY's education programme.

 Friends of Inti Wara Yassi (FIWY) is our sister organization in the UK.
 They have been a major source of support since their founding in 2008.
 Find out more about FIWY here.